qtgeo1248/MKS22X-FinalProject/README.md

 ### 5/26/19
 :shoe: I finished the display method for crossword that displays the current condition of the crossword, by displaying the special word, squares of the crossword, and the characters in the crossword.<br/>
 :goat: I made a new branch to work on and test the mouse interactivity.
 I have the mouse coordinates compared to where the letters are but it is not currently updating so I added print statements.
 I should switch to a larger radius so that if the user hits a few values off the correct x or y-coordinate, it will still be counted as hitting that letter.
+### 5/27/19
+:goat: I moved the mouse method from the Soup class to WordGame and it is partially working.
+Some of the letters change color correctly when they are clicked on but others if you click on them, change the color of a different letter (minor bug needs to be resolved).